ualibraries/ireportedthis/README.md

     in "DEVELOPERS.md".

 *   Pull a CSV file of some set of IDoneThis entries via the web interface's "EXPORT" button, and save it to "data/something.csv".
+The "data" subdirectory should be in the Git ignore file, to avoid accidentally checking CSV files into source code control.

 *   Create (or use an existing) YAML schema file (for sorting the effort-reporting entries into hierarchical categories based on hashtags), putting it under "config/something.yaml" for posterity.
+These should be checked into Git.

 *   Do something akin to this:

-        % python

-            import ireportedthis
-            p = ireportedthis.CSVPopulation( 'data/operations_sample.csv' )
-            s = ireportedthis.YAMLSchema( 'config/operations_service_tree.yaml' )
-            r = ireportedthis.Report( p, s )
-            r.print_report( cumulative = True, verbose = True )
+        % scripts/irt ./scripts/irt -p data/operations_201609.csv
+                                    -s config/operations_service_tree.yaml
+                                    -d 22 -f 8 -cvr

+    You can do "scripts/irt -h" to find out how all of the CLI switches work.
-    That should give you something to get you started, prowl the source code for more to play with.

-If there's something you really want to see, but don't have time to code, go stick it in the "TODO.md" file so people know.
+You should also feel free to prowl the source code -- this is a very alpha utility at this point in time.
+If there's something you really want to see, but don't have time to code, please put it in the "TODO.md" file for later reference.

 I'm personally trying to use formal Git Flow source control, not because this project requires it, but because I need the practice.
 So feature branches and merge-to-develop,